 ofile is the name of the mesh file to be written, including the extension.
 Use the extension .msh for the file to be in NetCDF format and .tsh for the file to be ASCII format.

-<mesh>.generate_mesh (maximum_triangle_area="", minimum_triangle_angle=28.0, verbose=True)
+<mesh>.generate_mesh (maximum_triangle_area="", minimum_triangle_angle=28.0, verbose=True) Module: pmesh.mesh maximum_triangle_area sets the maximum area of any triangle in the mesh.

 This method is used to generate the triangular mesh.